DrexelPhysics/DissertationDocs/README.md

 ```

 The above commit/push commands are necessary because we are submitting
-a pull request to DrexelPhysics through out remote repo, which needs
+a pull request to DrexelPhysics through our remote repo, which needs
 to be up to date.
 We are now good to follow the above instructions for
 submitting a pull request: